 Become the CEO of Your Own Brain in Six Easy Steps

-How to be the boss of your brain, rather than letting it master you
+How to be the boss of your brain, rather than letting it master you.

 You may have tried to control your thoughts at one time or another.
 With the aid of self-help books, perhaps you really tried to “Be Positive” and “Show Negativity the Door.”
 And this may have even worked for a while.
 But sooner or later, you probably found yourself back at the starting point.

-I’m here to tell you that there is another way.
-And that is to become the CEO of your own mind—skillfully directing it to live in harmony with the other players of self - body and spirit.
+There is another way: to become the CEO of your own mind—skillfully directing it to live in harmony with the other players of self, body, and spirit.
 If you follow the six steps below, you will be the master of YOU in no time.

-Like all good leaders, you’re going to have to listen to your disgruntled employee, and acknowledge that you’re taking its message seriously.
+Like all good leaders, you’re going to have to listen to your disgruntled employee and acknowledge that you’re taking its message seriously.
 Minds, like people, can relax and let go when they feel heard and understood.
 Practice gratitude and thank your mind for its contribution.
 “Thank you, mind, for reminding me that if I don’t succeed in making more sales, I might get fired.”
 “Thank you for telling me that I may always be alone and never find love and have a family.”
 “These are important areas of life, and I need to pay attention to them, and do my best to take advantage of every opportunity that comes up.
 I also need to learn from past experiences so I don’t keep making the same mistakes.”

 You may not like what your mind does or the way it conducts itself.
 In fact, all that negativity can be downright irritating sometimes.
-But the fact is, you’re stuck with it and you can’t (or wouldn’t want to) just lobotomize it away.
-In the Book, The Happiness Trap, Dr Russ Harris uses the example of the Israelis and the Palestinians to illustrate your relationship with your mind’s negative thoughts.
+But the fact is, you’re stuck with it and you can’t (and likely wouldn’t want to) just lobotomize it away.
+In the book The Happiness Trap, Dr. Russ Harris uses the example of the Israelis and the Palestinians to illustrate your relationship with your mind’s negative thoughts.
 These two old enemies may not like each other’s way of life, but they’re stuck with each other.
 If they wage war on each other, the other side retaliates, and more people get hurt and buildings destroyed.
-Now they have a whole lot less energy to focus on building the health and happiness of their societies.
+When that occurs, they have a lot less energy to focus on building the health and happiness of their societies.

 Mindfulness involves not only noticing where your mind goes when it wanders, but also gently bringing it back to the focus on breath, eating, walking, loving, or working.
 When you do this repeatedly over months or years, you begin to retrain your runaway amygdala.
 Like a good CEO, you begin to know when your mind is checked out or spinning its wheels, and you can gently guide it to get back with the program.
 When it tries to take off on its own, you can gently remind it that’s it’s an interdependent and essential part of the whole enterprise of YOU.

-There is an old and rather wise saying, “We are what we repeatedly do.”
-To this, I would add “We become what we repeatedly think.”
+There is an old—and rather wise—saying: “We are what we repeatedly do.”
+To this, I would add, “We become what we repeatedly think.”
 Over long periods, our patterns of thinking become etched into the billions of neurons in our brains, connecting them together in unique, entrenched patterns.
 When certain brain pathways—connections between different components or ideas—are frequently repeated, the neurons begin to “fire” or transmit information together in a rapid, interconnected sequence.
 Once the first thought starts, the whole sequence gets activated.

 To be a successful CEO of your own mind, you need to listen, get to know your employee, acknowledge its contribution, realize it's nature, make peace with it, implement a retraining or employee development program, and treat it kindly.
-It will repay you with a lifetime of loyaly and service to the values and goals that you most cherish.
+It will repay you with a lifetime of loyalty and service to the values and goals that you most cherish.